Fourth of July Fireworks and Festivals

 Oak Creek

-Oak Creek will celebrate their Citywide 4th of July celebration on Friday, July 4th, in Vista Park.
-The night will end with fireworks at dusk.
+Oak Creek will celebrate their Citywide 4th of July celebration in Vista Park.
+The night will end with fireworks at dusk on July 3rd and 4th.

 Shorewood

-The Shorewood Foundation and Eastmore Real Estate invite you to come out and celebrate the Fourth of July at Atwater Park!
-Live music, food, drinks and more will proceed with the fireworks, starting at 9:00 p.m..
+The Shorewood Foundation invites you to come out and celebrate the Fourth of July at Atwater Park!
+Live music, food, drinks and more will start at 3:00 p.m, with the fireworks, starting at dusk.

 Wauwatosa

-Wauwatosa’s Independence Day kicks off July 4 at 9:00 a.m. with a parade starting at Hoyt Pool and ending near 80th Street along North Avenue.
-A family-friendly event with entertainment and a bike decoration contest follows from 1–3 p.m. at the Library/City Hall parking lot.
-New for 2025: a drone show at Hart Park on July 2 replaces the traditional fireworks.
+Wauwatosa’s Independence Day kicks off July 4 at 9 a.m. with a parade starting at Hoyt Pool and ending near Swan Boulevard and 80th Street.
+A family-friendly event with entertainment and a bike decoration contest follows from 1-3 p.m. at Hart Park's Muellner Building.
+New for 2026, Wauwatosa is bringing fireworks to Wisconsin Lutheran College's Krauss-Miller-Lutz Outdoor Athletic Complex, kicking things off with a bang at around 9:15 p.m.

 West Allis

-West Allis celebrates the Fourth of July with live music and fireworks on Friday, July 4, at the West Allis Athletic Complex at Nathan Hale High School.
-Enjoy food trucks starting at 6:30 p.m., a 7:30 p.m. concert by the Dirty Rotten Scoundrels, and a fireworks show at 9:30 p.m.
-The parade will take place earlier, on Wednesday, July 2, at 7:00 p.m., traveling east on Greenfield Avenue and south on Orchard Avenue.
+West Allis celebrates the Fourth of July with live music and fireworks at the West Allis Athletic Complex at Nathan Hale High School.
+Enjoy food trucks starting at 6:30 p.m., a 7:30 p.m. concert by Failure to Launch, and a fireworks show at 9:30 p.m.
+The parade will take place earlier, on Thursday, July 2, at 7 p.m., traveling east on Greenfield Avenue and south on Orchard Avenue.

 Whitefish Bay